bexelbie/bexelbie.github.io/_pages/about.md

 ### Headshots

 My sister-in-law, who is a great photographer, agreed to risk her reputation and take a new headshot for me.
 I remain a terrible model, so be kind.
-But here is me, circa July 2022.
+Here is me, circa July 2022.

 ![bexelbie](/img/headshots/20220713-headshot small.png) Full Size Image: [heic](/img/headshots/20220713-headshot.heic)/[jpg](/img/headshots/20220713-headshot.jpg)